-- Cannabis is a harmful drug that can lead to significant memory loss, lung disease, psychosis and/or death
+- Cannabis is a harmful drug that causes memory loss, lung disease, psychosis or even death.

-- Cannabis is a highly addictive drug that is abused by many
+- Cannabis is highly addictive and widely abused.

-- There are minimal negative side effects of cannabis
+- The negative side effects of cannabis are minimal.

 What does the research say?

-- Individuals suffering from PTSD or chronic pain have reported a reduction of anxiety-related symptoms when using cannabis medically
+- PTSD and chronic pain: Individuals with PTSD or chronic pain have reported a reduction in anxiety-related symptoms when using cannabis for medical purposes.

-Other related articles about cannabis that you might find interesting:
+Other related articles about cannabis that may be of interest to you: